DUNE-DAQ

 </class>

-<class name="DaqModulesGroup" description="Represents a group of DAQ Modules that can run commands in parallel as one of the steps of an ActionPlan." is-abstract="yes">
+<class name="DaqModulesGroup" description="Represents a group of DAQ Modules that can run commands in parallel or in series as one of the steps of an ActionPlan." is-abstract="yes">

 </class>